A revolution has been quietly taking place in the education industry.

-There is a growing call to action in the education sector to move beyond the textbook and into the world of video.
-Its multiple benefits for students and teachers alike are noteworthy.
-As a complementary tool, a video enhances the quality of teaching and learning in the classroom as well as alternative learning environments.
+There is a growing call to action in the education sector to graduate from traditional textbooks and adopt a holistic video approach.
+The latter’s benefits for students and teachers alike are noteworthy.
+As a complementary tool, videos enhance the quality of teaching and learning in the classroom as well as alternative learning environments.

 Here are some of the reasons teaching with videos is becoming more popular:

-Students today are used to visual stimulation from televisions, tablets, computers, and phones.
-Very few respond well to the use of text on its own.
-Visual stimulation encourages student interaction with the content or concept.
-It also creates a bigger memory imprint in the student’s mind, making teaching with videos great for information retention.
+It seems as if our lives can be summarized as one extended screen staring session.
+Students today instinctively expect to be visually stimulated; very few respond well to the use of text on its own.
+Visual stimulation encourages student interaction with content or a concept.
+It also creates a bigger memory imprint in a student’s mind, making teaching with videos perfect for information retention.

 Teachers also need to bear in mind that sometimes the concepts they discuss are beyond the realities and experiences of their students.
 Asking students to write a descriptive paragraph about being on an airplane is a good example.
-It assumes that all students have been on an airplane.
-Students who have not been on a plane wouldn’t have an idea of where to start.
-Showing them a video of the interior of an airplane gives them the insight they need to describe it.
+It assumes that all students have been aboard one.
+Students who haven’t wouldn’t have an idea of where to start.
+Showing them a video of the interior of an aircraft gives them the insight they need to describe it.

-Videos are great for teaching concepts that are practical and have step-by-step methods.
-When students are struggling with a part of the activity, the teacher need only pause the video to allow them to catch up.
+Videos are great for teaching concepts that are practical, and which are best-explained step-by-step.
+When students are struggling with a part of an activity, all a teacher needs to do is to pause the video to allow them to catch up.
 Students have the same option if they’re using the videos on their own.

-It is vital that students do not see the school and digital literacy as separate entities.
+It is vital that students do not see school and digital literacy as separate entities.
 They should be regarded as integrated components of education.
-Digital literacy is a vital 21st-century skill which is needed for just about any job.
-The more students are getting exposed to it at school, the more confident and proficient they will be.
+Digital literacy is a vital 21st-century skill that is a prerequisite for just about any job.
+The more students are exposed to it at school, the more confident and proficient they will become.
 Students who film, edit, and exhibit their videos learn invaluable skills.

 Using classroom videos is effective when accompanied by the right equipment.
 The wrong screen or a slow connection can ruin the impact of a video.
 This encourages teachers to use the videos on different platforms, depending on the video quality and type of equipment available.

-Online courses offering remote teaching by way of video education are a burgeoning market.
-More institutions are capitalizing on this trend by using videos to add to their online curricula.
-Not only does this technique reach more students, but it also increases the earning capacity of the institution.
+The online course market is booming.
+More institutions are capitalizing on this trend by using videos available online.
+Not only does this prove to reach more students, it also increases the earning capacity of the institution.

-There are a few ways teachers can use classroom videos
+4. There are a variety of ways teachers can use classroom videos

-For older students, using videos can prepare them for college.
+For older students, using videos will greatly-prepare them for college.
 Requiring students to take notes or answer questions based on what they heard imparts listening skills.
 These skills can be applied at higher education levels where students are lectured and must take notes.
-Teachers can show students how to summarize what they have heard and how to discriminate between core facts and peripheral information.
+Teachers can show students how to summarize what they have heard and how to distinguish between core facts and peripheral information.